-With support from the Center and the UW Vice Provost for Research, the initiative selects Faculty Scholars who work with graduate students to work together on an academic paper that advances a specific area of their current research on poverty and policy issues.
+With support from the Center and the UW Vice Provost for Research, the Dialogues on Research and Poverty initiative selects Faculty Scholars who work with graduate students to work together on an academic paper that advances a specific area of their current research on poverty and policy issues.
 They complete regionally-focused, practitioner-oriented research on poverty, using state-level samples from national data sets and/or more specialized data sources for their research.
 The Center works with the researchers to identify three to five senior policy practitioners at the national and regional levels who can review the research findings and participate in a facilitated conference call on implications for policy and practice in the region.
 The Center then develops and disseminates a publication for web posting and mailing that combines a 4-6 page, easily accessible summary of each research project with a summary of the practitioner’s comments and insights about its implications for practice.
 Additional web-only resources are made available on the WCPC website.

 DIALOGUE No. 1: Food Insecurity and State/Nonprofit Collaboration on the West Coast